pamil/kamilkokot.com/content/blog/tame-behat-with-the-brand-new-symfony-extension/index.md

 - Simplified usage, reduced the number of extensions from three to one
 - Improved developer experience with more descriptive exceptions and more predictable overall behaviour

-The paragraphs down below explain the reasoning behind design decisions made in the new extension.

 If you want to try it first, [dive straight into the documentation][fobse-docs].

 I am working on an entry-level tutorial for SymfonyExtension v2, make sure to [follow me on Twitter][twitter-follow]